 There are two entrances at either end of the south wall of the balcony.
 Each features a paneled wood door with stained flat board trim.
-These doors are flanked on the outside edge by small leaded glass windows featuring circular green-tinted lights.
+These doors are flanked on the outside edge by small leaded glass windows featuring greentinted bullseye lights.
 The door at the southwest end of the balcony accesses a small vestibule with a batten wainscot with leather paper cladding.
-A double-hung, four-over-four leaded glass window provides access to a light well.
-The door at the southeast end of the balcony accesses the Valhalla Hall banquet room.
+A double-hung, four-over-four leaded glass window in the vestibule provides access to a light well.
+The door at the southeast end of the balcony accesses the Valhalla banquet room.